dyarleniber/full-cycle/kubernetes/README.md

 ![k8s-objs](https://user-images.githubusercontent.com/40317398/205502566-b305e611-71e6-4cbe-a273-a18b83f81712.png)

 - **Pods**: They are the smallest deployable units in k8s.
-It container one or more containers, usually one container per pod.
+It contains one or more containers, usually one container per pod.

 - **Deployment**: It is responsible for managing the pods.
 Inside a deployment, it is possible to define the number of replicas.
 The main goal of a deployment is to ensure that the desired number of pods is always running.
   For example, if we have a deployment with replicas set to 3, k8s will make sure that there are 3 pods running at all times, and if one of them is deleted, k8s will create a new one.
   If there are no more resources in the node, k8s will create the pod in another node.
 And if there are no more nodes available, this new pod will be in a pending state until a new node is available.

   > When a deployment is created, it creates a ReplicaSet, and the Pods, so we don't need to create them manually.
   > The name of the pods created by a deployment will be in the following format: `<deployment>-<replica-set>-<unique-id>`.

 - **ReplicaSet**: It is responsible for managing the number of pods (replicas) that are running.
 It is created by a deployment, and we usually don't create it manually.
   The main problem of using a ReplicaSet directly, without a deployment, is that if we update a configuration of a pod (the version of the image, for example), this new configuration will not be applied to the pods that are already running, instead, it will only be applied to the new pods that are created.
   To solve this problem, we can use a deployment, which is one level above the ReplicaSet, and it is responsible for managing the ReplicaSet, and the pods.

 - **Service**: It is responsible for exposing the pods in a cluster to the outside world.
 It is the entry point for the application.
 It is also responsible for load balancing the requests between the pods.
   It uses labels to identify the pods that it should expose, for example, using the `selector` field in the `spec` section of the service definition.
   > `port-forward` can also be used to expose a pod, but it is not recommended for production environments.

 The 3 main types of services are: